GoogleForCreators/web-stories-wp/readme.txt

 For the plugin's full changelog, please see [the Releases page on GitHub](https://github.com/googleforcreators/web-stories-wp/releases).

+= 1.21.1 =

+**Release Date:** June 1, 2022.

+* Fixes an issue related to roles and capabilities that caused interference with other plugins.

 = 1.21.0 =

 **Release Date:** May 24, 2022.